andaley/long-rides/README.md

 ## TODO
 This app is mostly an excuse to familiarize myself with Vite, React-Leaflet, and the Strava API, so it's not meant to be full-featured.
 However, some tasks I'd like to add:
-- [ ] highlight route on map on ride hover
+- [ ] highlight ride card when hovering a route on the map
-- [ ] style ride details
 - [ ] show more details on click
 - [ ] add tests